andrew-canafe/masm64-custom-sdk/README.md

 # MASM64-Custom-SDK
-A custom SDK (2016) that I crafted for my personal assembly language projects.
+A custom SDK (2016) that I put together for my personal assembly language projects.
 Includes the MASM64 assembler (Windows only).

 ## How to use:
 1. Extract masm64sdk.zip file to C:\ or root directory